RocketStack: Level-aware Deep Recursive Ensemble Learning Architecture: Analysis and Results

-Across all multi-class configurations, the stack-of-stack ensemble consistently underperformed.
-Its accuracy never exceeded 93.56\%, and it often exhibited elevated log-loss values (e.g., 0.73\textrightarrow 1.34), reinforcing that progressive, level-wise ensembling is superior to final-stage aggregation alone.
-Full summary tables are provided in \autoref{tab:grandaverageperformances_of_binaryandmulticlassclassification_merged}.
-A visual summary comparing overall accuracies in binary and multi-class settings is presented in \autoref{fig:featureselectioncomparison}A (A1 and A2).
-Overall accuracy results for each dataset individually, averaged across all models from the baseline through level 10 including stack-of-stacking are visualized in Supplementary \autoref{fig:blendensembleresults_binary} (binary classification) and \autoref{fig:blendensembleresults_multiclass} (multi-class classification).
+An additional observation in the multi-class setting was that the stack-of-stack ensemble consistently underperformed, with accuracy never exceeding 93.56\% and elevated log-loss values in some cases (e.g., 0.73 $\rightarrow$ 1.34), supporting that progressive level-wise ensembling is more effective than final-stage aggregation alone.
+Summary tables are provided in \autoref{tab:grandaverageperformances_of_binaryandmulticlassclassification_merged}, an overall visual summary is shown in \autoref{fig:featureselectioncomparison}A (A1--A2), and dataset-wise results are reported in Supplementary \textbf{\textit{Figure S1}} (binary) and \textbf{\textit{Figure S2}} (multi-class).